JuliaDynamics/CriticalTransitions.jl/docs/src/examples/duffing_TPT.md

 nothing #hide
 ````

 We also compute an outer boundary of the phase space defined by the maximum value of the Hamiltonian: `Hbdry=0.5`.
 For this, we use the contour package to compute the contour at the level `Hbdry`.
-Just as the ellipse around the attractors, we also reparametrize the boundary to have a uniform grid spacing.
+Just as the ellipse around the attractors, we also reparameterize the boundary to have a uniform grid spacing.

 ````@example duffing_TPT
 import Contour as CTR